Touring St Maarten/St Martin, Dutch and French in one day

 Nikks and I both agree that St Maarten/St Martin is one of the most beautiful Caribbean islands we have visited.
 However, it is unfortunate that we did not get enough photos to do justice to our claims.
 The trip was really short, we had just about five hours to take in all we could with the little time we had in St Maarten/St Martin.

-St Maarten/St Martin is actually a very interesting little island.
+St Maarten/St Martin is actually a very interesting little island and there are lots of unforgettable things to do in both St Maarten and St Martin.
 It is just 37 square miles and is shared by two nations, the Dutch and the French.
 What is more interesting is that Dutch St Maarten is an independent country within this set up.
 Interesting, I know, right!

 More on the Dutch and French Caribbean islands here.